 As visitors, we found Seoul extremely enjoyable.
 One week was not enough.
 The Koreans are famously friendly – particularly to children – we totally agree.
 After spending a few weeks in very polite – and notably reserved Japan – it was fun interacting with the outgoing Koreans.

 Finn’s blond hair was a hit and people would stop and offer help and directions.
 Thankfully many Koreans speak at least passable English because we (particularly me) struggled to pronounce anything in Korean.
-I may have to take a Korea language class, as I fully intend to return for a longer visit.
+I may have to take a Korean language class, as I fully intend to return for a longer visit.

 We treated ourselves by staying in the modern Sheraton D-Cube City.
 Check-in is on the 41st floor.
 Our room overlooked a canal and hundreds of high-rises from the 31st.